LRydin/KramersMoyal/docs/source/index.rst

 and we take :math:`N_1=2.0` and :math:`N_2=1.0`.
 For this particular case a more involved diffusion matrix :math:`g` will be used.
-Let the matrix $g$ be state-dependent, i.e., dependent of the actual values of :math:`y_1` and :math:`y_2` via
+Let the matrix :math:`g` be state-dependent, i.e., dependent of the actual values of :math:`y_1` and :math:`y_2` via

 .. math::